kevenje/Primo-New-Books-RSS-Feed/README.md

 # This script generates an RSS feed for new print books (that aren't government documents) added to Primo in the last 30 days

-# there are two files newbooks.rss which generates the RSS feed, and l.php which allows special characters in Primo URL to be encoded for inclusion in XML - there's probably a better option for this, but l.php could also be used to count feed usage
+# there are two files newbooks.rss which generates the RSS feed, and l.php which allows special characters in the Primo URL to be encoded for inclusion in XML - there's probably a better option for this, but l.php could also be used to count feed usage

 # in action at https://libapps.sdsu.edu/rss/newbooks.rss?query=Political%20Science